-Gulf Hagus is about 45 minutes from us and is known as the, "Grand Canyon of the East."
+Gulf Hagus is about 45 minutes from us on Route 11 and is known as the, "Grand Canyon of the East."
 The scenic canyon stretches 3 miles, has several major waterfalls, and there are some nearly vertical walls with 100 foot drops.
 The first part of the trip consists of crossing a river and walking along an old tote road.
 The trail near the canyon becomes rocky and undulates.
 Several waterfalls are along the trail with Screw Auger Falls being the most popular.

 This location is a short 15 minute drive from Big Moose Inn along the scenic Golden Road.
 Right before Abol Bridge Campground Store take a right onto the dirt road that leads to the trailhead parking lot.
 Blueberry Ledges is reached by following the Appalachian Trail after it crosses the Penobscot River and heads into Baxter State Park.
 This is a relatively smooth trail with a few medium sized hills.
 If it is the right time of year, blueberries will be plentiful.
 At other times, deer, bear and moose might be spotted in the area.
 About 1.4 miles in, the trail leads to an open stream valley where you'll find smooth granite ledges that form a series of beautiful stepped water slices.